mEyob/mEyob.github.io/_posts/2019-04-18-horizontal-scaling.md

 A dispatcher may also be designed to unbalance load, e.g. to reduce the cost of running servers by packing jobs to as few servers as possible.
 The dispatcher employes popular algorithms such as **Round Robin**, **Join the Shortest Queue (JSQ)** or **Random** to assign jobs to servers.
 - **Resource Group Manager**: This manages the cluster of resources/servers.
-Have a total of *N* servers at its disposal, of which *n<=N* are currently active, it applies some scaling policy to determine the number of servers to stop/remove or launch based on current or estimated load.
+Having a total of *N* servers at its disposal, of which *n<=N* are currently active, it applies some scaling policy to determine the number of servers to launch or stop/remove based on current or estimated load.

 The following figure shows a black-box representation of each of the components discussed above and their interaction.

 <center><img src="{{ site.baseurl }}/assets/img/resource-group-arch.png" align="middle" style="width: 500px; height: 300px" /></center>

 ## Analysis
+Quantitative analysis of horizontally scaling systems can be performed using one of the following approaches.

 - **Measurement and statistical analysis**: This is usually the prefered way of analysis, in which relevant data such as request/job arrival times, response times, and the associated cost is collected